Your yard may contain a plethora of poisonous plants for dogs. Find the best resources for spotting your garden’s worst offenders.

 The Cornell University Department of Animal Science – Poisonous Plant Index

-Like the ASPCA site, it offers a searchable database of plants and whether or not they are toxic to pets, but with more photographs of plants too.
+Like the ASPCA site, it offers a searchable database of plants and whether or not they are toxic to pets, and a useful list of all plants toxic to dogs by category – for instance, houseplants, flower garden plants, plants found in fields.

 24/7 ASPCA Animal Poison Control Center